Statements of Public Agencies

 Mr. Philippe Maupai, Deputy Head of the Division of Climate and Security at Germany’s Federal Foreign Office, presented Germany’s interministerial position on solar radiation modification during the Science Summit at the 79th United Nations General Assembly.

-Paragraphs 571-575 address solar geoengineering in connection with the obligation of cessation.
-They state that “Vanuatu further submits that the development and use of [solar] geoengineering and other speculative technologies are inconsistent with States’ existing obligations under customary international law and treaty law, including obligations that are, in substance, part of the obligation of cessation.
+Paragraphs 571-575 address solar geoengineering in relation to the obligation of cessation, which states: “Vanuatu further submits that the development and use of [solar] geoengineering and other speculative technologies are inconsistent with States’ existing obligations under customary international law and treaty law, including obligations that are, in substance, part of the obligation of cessation.
 These obligations constrain and prohibit reliance on such technologies.”

 African countries call for the non-use of solar geoengineering at UNEA